rust-lang/prev.rust-lang.org/faq.md

 ### What is this project's goal?

-To design and implement a safe, concurrent, practical, static systems language.
+To design and implement a safe, concurrent, practical systems language.

 Rust exists because other languages at this level of abstraction and efficiency are unsatisfactory.
 In particular:

 1. There is too little attention paid to safety.
 2. They have poor concurrency support.
 3. There is a lack of practical affordances.
+4. They offer limited control over resources.

-Rust exists as alternative language that provides both efficient code and a comfortable level of abstraction, while improving on all three of these points.
+Rust exists as alternative language that provides both efficient code and a comfortable level of abstraction, while improving on all four of these points.

 ### Is this project controlled by Mozilla?

 No. Rust started as Graydon Hoare's part-time side project in 2006 and remained so for over 3 years.
 Mozilla got involved in 2009 once the language was mature enough to run basic tests and demonstrate its core concepts.
 Though it remains sponsored by Mozilla, Rust is developed by a diverse community of enthusiasts from many different places around the world.
-The [Rust Team](https://www.rust-lang.org/team.html) is composed of both Mozilla and non-Mozilla members.
+The [Rust Team](https://www.rust-lang.org/team.html) is composed of both Mozilla and non-Mozilla members, and `rustc` (Rust's compiler) has had over [1,000 unique contributors](https://github.com/rust-lang/rust/) so far.

+As far as [project governance](https://github.com/rust-lang/rfcs/blob/master/text/1068-rust-governance.md) goes, Rust is managed by a core team that sets the vision and priorities for the project, and accepts input on the design of the language via RFC proposals.
+There are also subteams to guide and foster development of particular areas of interest, including Rust libraries, Rust tools, and moderation of the official Rust communities.
+For changes which do not require an RFC, decisions are made through pull requests on the [`rustc` repository](https://github.com/rust-lang/rust).

-### What are explicit non-goals of Rust?
+### What are some design goals of Rust?

-1. To employ any particularly cutting-edge technologies.
+1. We do not employ any particularly cutting-edge technologies.
 Old, established techniques are better.
-2. To prize expressiveness, minimalism or elegance above other goals.
+2. We do not prize expressiveness, minimalism or elegance above other goals.
 These are desirable but subordinate goals.
-3. To cover the complete feature-set of C++, or any other language.
-It should provide majority-case features.
+3. We do not intend to cover the complete feature-set of C++, or any other language.
+Rust should provide majority-case features.
-4. To be 100% static, 100% safe, 100% reflective, or too dogmatic in any other sense.
+4. We do not intend to be 100% static, 100% safe, 100% reflective, or too dogmatic in any other sense.
 Trade-offs exist.
-5. To run on "every possible platform".
+5. We do not demand that Rust run on "every possible platform".
 It must eventually work without unnecessary compromises on widely-used hardware and software platforms.

 ### In which projects is Mozilla using Rust?

 The main project is [Servo](https://github.com/servo/servo), an experimental browser engine Mozilla is working on.
-They are also working to integrate Rust components into Firefox.
+They are also working to [integrate Rust components](https://bugzilla.mozilla.org/show_bug.cgi?id=1135640) into Firefox.

 ### What examples are there of large Rust projects?